cristidraghici/geocoded-bucharest-family-medicine-providers/README.md

 # geocoded-bucharest-family-medicine-providers

-> Family medicine in Bucharest on a map
+> The list of family medicine offices in Bucharest with approximate coordinates

 ## About